OluomaIlobah/OluomaIlobah/README.md

-Hi, I'm @OluomaIlobah, a Business Data Analyst, adept in using Excel, SQL and PowerBI to draw insights from data, while helping organization make data-driven decision making.
+Hi, I'm @OluomaIlobah, a Business Data Analyst, adept in using Excel, SQL and PowerBI to draw insights from data, while helping organizations make data-driven decision making.
 You can reach me on: email - oluomaudeh@gmail.com, Linkedln - https://www.linkedin.com/in/oluoma-ilobah-fimc-09632350